unraid/docs/docs/unraid-os/manual/storage-management.md

 (where X in both lines is the number of the data drive being removed) **Important!!!** It is VITAL you use the correct drive number, or you will wipe clean the wrong drive!
-That\'s why using the script is recommended, because it\'s designed to protect you from accidentally clearing the wrong drive.
+That's why using the script is recommended, because it's designed to protect you from accidentally clearing the wrong drive.

-## Checking array devices {#checking_array_devices}
+## Checking array devices

 ![](/docs/legacy/Check_button.PNG "Check_button.PNG") When the array is started, there is a button under **Array Operations** labelled *Check*.
 Depending